 About 15 years ago a lawyer friend said that in Silicon Valley, management is neither taught nor rewarded.
 The good news is that that has started to change.
 There is an increasing understanding that getting management right is the only way you can build the product or service you’re passionate about.
 For entrepreneurs it’s really easy to get caught up in the stress – there’s no more stressful job out there – but if you can get the management side right then the stress goes down and the product gets better.
 And most importantly, the relationships will be fun.”

-Kim Scott is the founder of Candor Inc and the author of best-selling book ‘Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity’.
+Kim Scott is co-founder of Candor Inc and the author of best-selling book ‘Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity’.

 Kim’s tips for managing remotely:

-A video call is the next-best thing to in-person communication.
-While email or text might feel faster, they can create misunderstandings that require hours
+- A video call is the next-best thing to in-person communication.
+While email or text might feel faster, they can create misunderstandings that require hours to clean up.

 “If you can make it from cardboard then we can do it,” says Jakob Kristoffersen, one of the new co-owners of Elvo, manufacturer of bespoke cardboard products since 1923.
 Its output currently includes notepads, waste-paper bins, restaurant menus and packaging for brands but Elvo’s mainstay has always been boxes.
 These are no ordinary boxes; these are super-durable boxes, featuring embossing, waterproof finishes or leather straps and buckles.
 The Copenhagen-based company can make them to any specification, whether for vinyl records or socks.